 Ensuring a Liveable Wage

-Beginning December 1, 2019, we will be amending our business model in order to be able to more fairly pay our kitchen staff in relation to the rest of our team.
+This past December 1, 2019, we amended our business model in order to be able to more fairly pay our kitchen staff in relation to the rest of our team.
 In our industry, there is a large disparity between service staff and kitchen staff compensation.
 Cosmopolitan is taking action on behalf of our hard working kitchen team so that we can stand up for our business’s most valuable asset…it’s employees.

 We are publishing this news because we would like to: